Matthew 7

 Now that we’ve mentioned some common misconceptions in this passage, let’s talk about what Jesus does mean in this verse.
 Quite simply, Jesus is warning us that certain things cannot be given to some individuals or types of persons.

 Specifically, He means that we should be wise in our attempts to preach to individuals who thrust the Gospel away and reject it.
+The most holy things ought not to be offered indiscriminately to all persons, the dogs and swine refer to people who are mean and vicious and who have no desire to apprehend spiritual things.

 When we encounter individuals, who don’t want anything to do with the Gospel, we should ‘shake the dust off our feet,’ Matthew 10:14, and go to those who want it.
 We can’t do this without making a judgment!